-Belmont was among the earliest and richest silver mining camps in the Tonapah district with an estimated ore head-grade averaging 25 ounces per ton of silver.
+Belmont was among the earliest and richest silver mining camps in the Tonopah district with an estimated ore head-grade averaging 25 ounces per ton of silver.
 Historical accounts describe numerous prospect pits and mine openings of shallow underground workings with richest ore above the water table where silver occurred mostly as silver chloride (cerargyrite).
 Silver-bearing sulfides together with copper, molybdenum, lead, zinc and antimony minerals were reported at depth.

 During the camp's silver mining heyday between 1865 and 1889 Belmont's population was about 10,000 and the town was the seat of Nye County Government.
 1887 silver production from the district was estimated as \$3,793,103 (1887 value) from 58,906 tons, more than \$110,000,000 in today's dollars.
-Most mining activities are thought to have been suspended when mine dewatering reduced the Belmont township water supply.
+Most mining activities are believed to have been suspended when mine dewatering reduced the Belmont township water supply.

 In February 2022, the Company entered into an option agreement with Summa LLC (the "Original Option Agreement"), pursuant to which the Company has the right to acquire a 100% interest in five patented lode mining claims in Nevada covering approximately 69.88 acres.
-Under the Original Option Agreement (later amended - see below), the Company has the right to purchase the optioned property for USD\$10,000 per acre, or a total of USD\$700,000.
+Under the Original Option Agreement (later amended - see below), the Company has the right to purchase the optioned property for \$10,000 per acre, or a total of \$700,000.
 The Company had the option to defer payment for up to five years by paying cash or (at the option of Summa LLC) issuing common shares of the Company on the anniversary dates of the option agreement, or until February 11, 2027 in the following amounts:

-• USD\$30,000 in common shares of the Company at a fair value of \$0.32 per share on the effective date (issued 118,750 common shares valued at \$38,000);

-- USD\$35,000 in cash or common shares of the Company at a price per share equal to the 10 day VWAP on the first anniversary date (paid cash of USD\$35,000); - USD\$40,000 in cash or common shares of the Company at a price per share equal to the 10 day VWAP on the second anniversary date: - USD\$45,000 in cash or common shares of the Company at a price per share equal to the 10 day VWAP on the third anniversary date; - USD\$50,000 in cash or common shares of the Company at a price per share equal to the 10 day VWAP on the fourth anniversary date; - USD\$700,000 in cash on the fifth anniversary date.
+- \$30,000 in common shares of the Company at a fair value of \$0.25 per share on the effective date (issued 118,750 common shares at a fair value of \$30,000); - \$35,000 in cash or common shares of the Company at a price per share equal to the 10 day VWAP on the first anniversary date (paid cash of \$35,000); - \$40,000 in cash or common shares of the Company at a price per share equal to the 10 day VWAP on the second anniversary date (Altair paid cash of \$10,000 for a 60 day extension); - \$45,000 in cash or common shares of the Company at a price per share equal to the 10 day VWAP on the third anniversary date; - \$50,000 in cash or common shares of the Company at a price per share equal to the 10 day VWAP on the fourth anniversary date; - \$700,000 in cash on the fifth anniversary date.

-The Company may exercise the option to purchase the optioned property by paying USD\$700,000 at any time.
+The Company may exercise the option to purchase the optioned property by paying \$700,000 at any time.

-In April 2022, the Company entered into a Deed of Variation with Summa LLC whereby it was agreed that all option payments, except the option payments which have already been made, must be in the form of cash and deleted Summa's option to accept deferral payments in the form of common shares of the Company.
+In April 2022, the Company entered into a Deed of Variation with Summa LLC whereby it was agreed that all future option payments must be in the form of cash and deleted Summa's option to accept deferral payments in the form of common shares of the Company.
+Subsequent to December 31, 2023, the Company extended the second anniversary date payment by 60 days by making a payment of \$10,000.